-Tannehill Historic Ironwork State Park has an atmosphere unlike any other.
-With the historic furnace, Iron and Steel museum, cotton gin as well as 45 other historic buildings and exhibits it has a feel of a time when everything moved at a slower pace.
-Though this might not sound like a place that mountain bikers would be excited about, BUMP in cooperation with Tannehill is on course to change that.
-With 600 feet of elevation change, lots of interesting topography, rock outcroppings and creeks one can almost imagine the technical rocky singletrack working its way through the 1500 acres of pine and hardwood forest.
+Tannehill Historic Ironworks State Park has an atmosphere unlike any other.
+With the historic furnace, Iron and Steel museum, cotton gin, grist mill in addition to 45 other historic buildings and exhibits, it has a feel of a time when everything moved at a slower pace.
+Though this might not sound like a place that mountain bikers would be excited about, BUMP in cooperation with Tannehill, The Community Foundation of Greater Birmingham and Alabama Department of Community Affairs have worked hard to change that.
+In the Tannehill State Park which includes 200 feet of elevation change, interesting topography, rock outcroppings and creeks, lays a variety of sweet trails that range from technical and rocky or smooth and fast singletrack to quaint historic doubletrack working its way through the 1500 acres of pine and hardwood forest.

 Directions to Start: